Xomega-Net/Xomega.Docs/docs/generators/data/entities.md

 ### Field configurations

-The EF configuration for the properties of the generated entities will be largely driven by configuration of the field's type or its based types.
+The EF configuration for the properties of the generated entities will be largely driven by the configuration of the field's type or its based types.

-The property type comes from the `clr:type` config element of the field's type, but additional configurations, such as `FixedLength`, `Unicode` or `Precision` may come from the corresponding `sql:type` element.
+The property type comes from the `clr:type` config element of the field's type, but additional configurations, such as `FixedLength`, `Unicode`, or `Precision` may come from the corresponding `sql:type` element.
 The maximum size of the field comes from the `size` attribute of the type itself.

 Whether or not the entity property is required comes from the `required` attribute on the field.
-Additional field-specific EF configuration, such as the `ConcurrencyMode` can be specified under the field's `edm:property` config element.
+Additional field-specific EF configurations, such as the `ConcurrencyMode` can be specified under the field's `edm:property` config element.

-The following example illustrates EF configuration for the logical type `city name`, and additional field-specific EDM attributes for the `rowguid` property.
+The following example illustrates EF configuration for the logical type `city name` and additional field-specific EDM attributes for the `rowguid` property.

 ```xml
 <types>